Only 12% of therapists have specific training in Marriage & Family Therapy.

 - Not being able to talk about most things without one or both of you becoming defensive about it and either exploding or shutting down

-If you have a couple of the these warning signs or read one of them and get that sinking feeling in your stomach, then schedule a free consultation to see if we’re a good fit to work together.
-If we are, I’ll work to get your marriage back on the right track where you feel like you’re friends again.
-If you’re having trouble, you and your relationship are worth improving.
+If you have a couple of the these warning signs or read one of them and get that sinking feeling in your stomach and you want to work on yourself as a partner in your marriage or relationship, then schedule a free consultation to see if we’re a good fit to work together.
+If we are, I’ll work to get your relationship back on the right track.